DanielJMcCarthy/PythonLabs/README.md

 Included are lectures and labs to do with reading and writing to a file also.

-Further data analytics labs using Numpy will be uploaded in a seperate repository.
+Further data analytics labs using Numpy will be uploaded in another seperate repository.